 - A monetary settlement for any permanent disability that you suffer as a result of your accident.

 If they find that there was negligence, they can file a lawsuit on your behalf.
-The lawyers and insurance company for the property owner will rarely do the right thing.
+The lawyers and the insurance company for the property owner will rarely do the right thing.
 Plus, they’re unlikely to give you the compensation that you deserve for your injuries.

 But, when you have a lawyer fighting for your rights, they will realize that you’re serious.
 In many cases, they may make a settlement offer to the injured party before they go to trial.
-If this settlement offer is fair, then the injured party can accept it and start moving on with their life.
+If this settlement offer is fair, the injured party can accept it and start moving on with their life.